 Last month a Cook County jury at the Rolling Meadows Courthouse found a man not guilty of murder in a case based on eyewitness testimony.
 The only direct evidence offered by the state was the eyewitness testimony of a witness who testified that he saw the defendant walking away from the scene of the murder.
 The defense presented an expert witness who testified that eyewitness testimony is often unreliable and can be influenced by information presented to the eyewitness before and after they witnessed the event.

-If you are facing criminal charges in Chicago, Cook County, DuPage County, Lake County, and Kane County, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas by calling him at 847-807-7405.
+If you are facing criminal charges in Chicago, Cook County, DuPage County, Kane County, and Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
+You can always speak to James Dimeas personally by calling 847-807-7405.